Ugochukwuodinaka/World-Energy-Consumption-Analysis/README.md

         4. Load all the datasets for this analysis.

 2. Tableau (Was used to create dashboards for this analysis)
-    - The following Tableau were incorporated:
+    - The following Tableau tools were incorporated:
         1. Calculated Fields
         2. Geospatial Analysis
         3. Page Navigation